-In consideration of the other ocean uses in the Study Area, the greatest potential for cumulative effects comes from other petroleum exploration and development on the Sable Island Bank (e.g., SOEP, Deep Panuke developments and ongoing exploration).
-Given the proximity of these activities to Sable Island and the Gully and the importance of Middle and Sable Island Banks for groundfish and invertebrate fisheries, there is potential for cumulative effects on Special Areas (and Species of Special Status which inhabit these areas) and fisheries.
+In consideration of the other ocean uses in the Study Area, the greatest potential for cumulative effects comes from shipping and commercial fisheries.
+Petroleum exploration and development on the Sable Island Bank (e.g., SOEP, Deep Panuke developments and ongoing exploration) are further removed, but can still contribute to potential cumulative effects on Special Areas (and Species of Special Status which inhabit these areas) and fisheries.